Browse Learn topics

 The non-spline modes expose a Tolerance field (default 0.0001) that caps the maximum deviation from the true glyph outline.

 Committed text lands as a single group: click any letter and the whole string selects, so you can move, scale, or rotate it as one unit with Manipulate.
-The group also stores each character's anchor point — that metadata is what lets Text on Arc curve the string later without touching the glyph outlines.
+Right-click the text and choose Edit Text… to re-open the dialog and change the wording, font, height, or layout — it regenerates in place, and everything it needs is saved with the project so re-editing survives save, reload, and undo.